 This is the nation’s first bioethics center devoted to engaging the sciences, humanities, law and religious faiths in the exploration of the core moral issues which underlie research and medical treatment of African Americans and other un-derserved people.

 This site is an excellent resource for current and future members of the CBS, as well as for any other entities interested in bioethical related issues.
-It was established in 1988 from the fusion of the Canadian Society of Bioethic and the Société canadienne de la bioéthique médicale.
-Currently the Canadian Bioethics Society has over 600 current members.
+It was established in 1988 from the fusion of the Canadian Society of Bioethics and the Société Canadienne de la bioéthique médicale.
+Currently, the Canadian Bioethics Society has over 600 current members.